sammaxfleet/thisorthatpp5/README.md

 USER STORIES - SIGN UP/ LOG IN

-1. Have a sign up page
+1. Have a secure sign up page - MUST HAVE
-2. Have a seperate log inpage
+2. Have a secure seperate log inpage - MUST HAVE

 EPIC 7 -  Design